flynnt/grunt-ssnt/README.md

 # grunt-ssnt

 grunt-ssnt is a Grunt-based mechanism for compiling [Nunjucks](https://mozilla.github.io/nunjucks/) templates into static HTML.
 The plugin takes a files array and an options object.
 It recursively scans through your files and uses Nunjucks to render templates with all the features that Nunjucks itself provides.
-Data can be passed to templates both by means of a global `locals` object that is part of Nunjucks's default options.
-While properties set in `locals` are global to every template, they can be overridden at the template level.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`